- Tesla has rolled out an upgraded Model Y in China.

 In September, China saw a whopping 95% increase in Model Y sales, with 41,430 units delivered.
 Model 3, on the other hand, struggled with just 2,079 units sold, and that’s the old version.
 It’s the lowest sales month since October 2021.
 Why?
 Because Tesla’s been focused on manufacturing the new Model 3 Highland, which is taking a bit longer to hit the streets.

 So, here’s the bottom line – before you take delivery of your Model Y, give Tesla a ring.
 Find out if you’re getting the updated version or if it’s worth waiting a few weeks.
-The choice could impact your resale value and your driving experience.
-Stay tuned, and happy Tesla shopping!
+This decision could significantly affect both your resale value and driving experience.
+Stay tuned for updates on the Tesla Juniper release date, and happy Tesla shopping!

 IMAGES: TESLA CHINA